 Daniel G. Hummel is the Director for University Engagement at Upper House, a Christian study center located on the campus of the University of Wisconsin-Madison.
-He is also a research fellow in UW-Madison’s History Department.
+He is also a lecturer in UW-Madison’s Department of History.

 Prior to joining Upper House, Daniel held fellowship appointments at the Institute for Research in the Humanities (UW-Madison) and the Ash Center for Democratic Governance and Innovation (Harvard Kennedy School).
-He has lectured for UW-Madison both in-person and online, and is a co-creator of the online teaching resource Voices & Visions.
+He is a co-creator of the online teaching resource Voices & Visions.

 Daniel earned his PhD at UW-Madison and has a MA and BA from Colorado State University.